JAHarvey/starter-hugo-academic/content/authors/admin/_index.md

 I consider myself fortunate to have found science and research.
 As a young adult I was provided with opportunities to interact with researchers and mentors that exposed a world and opportunities that I didn’t even know existed when I was growing up.
 I seek to provide these opportunities and an inclusive environment in order open this world up to others and work towards improving diversity in EEB.

-I spend my free time with husband and cats, and enjoy reading fantasy, hiking, gardening, and swimming.
+I spend my free time with my husband and cat, and I enjoy reading fantasy, hiking, gardening, textile crafts and swimming.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Harvey_CV.pdf" "newtab" >}}CV{{< /staticref >}}.